-Once your Forest Eco-Committee have completed the tasks on their Forest Action Plan it is time to see if they have been successful in raising awareness of their chosen LEAF Theme in your local community and home schooling network.
-In order to do this your Forest Eco-Committee will need to send out their Environmental Forest Awareness Review again-ideally to the same people.
+Once your Forest Eco-Committee have completed the tasks on their Forest Action Plan it is time to see if they have been successful in raising awareness of their chosen LEAF Theme in their nursery or school.
+In order to do this your Forest Eco-Committee will need to send out their Environmental Forest Awareness Review again- ideally to the same people.
 Making sure to keep all the same questions as before and checking if there are any noticeable responses in the answers they receive.